jekymin8232/vitalguardai-com/README.md

 [For reference: miniGit] https://mcorpai.net/

-Local miniGit · zero-dependency · offline · no tracking
+Local miniGit · zero-dependency · offline · no tracking · The Most Secure Git Platform

 "I hope you'll also take a look at miniGit, which offers a variety of features."